marcelcases/nonlinear-optimization/README.md

 * Backtracking Line Search
 * Newton’s Method

-This problem has been optimized by using **custom developed solvers** with basic Python libraries.
+This problem has been solved by using a **custom developed solver** for BLS, with basic Python libraries; and Scipy for Newton's.

 **Backtracking Line Search algorithm**